 🚇 Nearest station is Mill East.

 Hyde Park Stables have been offering horse riding in Central London for almost 200 years.
 They embrace everyone, whatever their equestrian experience.
 With Hyde Park at your disposal, you can come with your friends or family and go trotting around Serpentine Lake – it’s really quite the experience.

 The well-maintained facilities in the park were used as a London Olympics venue in 2012, and there are two arenas on the North and South Carriage Drives.
 The northern route is near the wildflower meadows, while the southern one is next to the children’s park.
 Whether you want to nurture your expertise or just enjoy a ride in the picturesque locale, Hyde Park Stables do not disappoint.
 They’re open seven days a week for rides and lessons, with savings to be made on block bookings.

-Whether you’re looking for an energetic escape from city life, or just want to spend some time in equine company, these are the 7 best options for horse riding in London.
+Whether you’re looking for an energetic escape from city life, or just want to spend some time in equine company, then these are the seven best options for horse riding in London.